 G. Leases and Subscription Based Information Technology Arrangements (SBITA)

 Lessee - Leased and SBITA Assets

-A summary of leased and SBITA asset activity for the City for the year ended June 30, 2023 is as follows:
+A summary of leased and SBITA asset activity for the City for the year ended June 30, 2024 is reported in the capital assets footnotes section III C.